The first tournament since the coronavirus-enforced lockdown in the UK gets under way on Monday in Milton Keynes.

 Nevertheless, the coin has been thrown and we’re now in a situation where a lot of weight is being placed on the hope that everything will run smoothly.

-To WST and the WPBSA’s credit, they have taken every necessary step in order to make Championship League Snooker as safe as possible for all concerned.
+To WST and the WPBSA’s credit, they have taken every necessary step in order to make the Championship League as safe as possible for all concerned.

 On-site accommodation at the Marshall Arena means that players and staff will remain isolated throughout the competition.